-Though his accident was only eight months ago, Jason streams his attempts to get back into gaming on Twitch.
-Unable to play by traditional means, he uses a MMO mouse—the one with 12 buttons on the side—to do just about everything I would use a keyboard for.
+Eight months after his accident, Jason was streaming his attempts to get back into gaming on Twitch.
+Unable to play by traditional means, he uses a Razer Naga MMO mouse—the one with 12 buttons on the side—to do just about everything I would use a keyboard for.
 He's still able to use the weight of his left hand to push a button or two on his keyboard if he absolutely has to, but everything from moving to swapping weapons is done on the mouse.
 If it wasn't for the second webcam pointed at his hands when he streams, you might never notice that Jason is only using one of them.
 That's how good he is.
 But getting there, he tells me, has been a struggle.

 The road to recovery